c-F5/blog/content/blog/23-02-23-Hugo-Static-Site.md

 ## Cloudflare Pages and GitHub

-You can also use hosting providers like [Cloudflare Pages](https://pages.cloudflare.com/) to generate the static site for you as part of their deployment process when deploying your site.
+You can also use a hosting providers like [Cloudflare Pages](https://pages.cloudflare.com/) to generate the static site for you as part of their deployment process when deploying your site.
 This means you don't need to generate the site yourself every time you update/add new site content.

 You can put your Hugo site on [GitHub](https://github.com/) and tell [Cloudflare Pages](https://pages.cloudflare.com/) to use the GitHub repository to generate the site for you.
 When you then update/add new content to the Git Hub repository Cloudflare detects the change and regenerates the static site for you.

-{{< notice note >}}
+{{< notice info >}}
-I will be covering how to do this in another blog post.

-**Using [Cloudflare Pages](https://pages.cloudflare.com/) and [GitHub](https://github.com/) to host your static website.**
+In another blog post I've explained [how to use Cloudflare Pages and GitHub to host your site](/blog/23-03-23-cloudflare-github).

 {{< /notice >}}

 [Cloudflare](https://developers.cloudflare.com/pages/framework-guides/deploy-a-hugo-site/) have some good documentation explaining how to a Hugo Site with Cloudflare Pages.

+---

 I hope you found this post useful.